f-marquez/Katies_last_hurrah/README.md

 ## Overview

-Katie's Last Hurrah! , is a celebration of Catherine Duster Enns's life that will to be held at the Backus Art Museum & Gallery, in Ft Pierce, Florida.
+Katie's Last Hurrah! , is a celebration of Catherine Duster Enns's life that will to be held at the Backus Art Museum & Gallery in Ft Pierce, Florida.
-As a long time board member of the museum and patron of the arts, Katie willed her best Backus painting to the museum upon on her death.
-Orignally the celebration and painting dedication was set to be celebrated a year after her passing but due to cocmplications presented by the COVID-19 pandemic, celebrations had to be postponed until it was safe to gather in groups once more.
+As a long time board member of the museum and patron of the arts, Katie willed a beloved Backus painting to the museum upon on her death.
+Orignally the celebration &  painting dedication were set to be held a year after her passing but due to social distancing concerns presented by the COVID-19 pandemic, they had to be postponed until it was safe to gather once more.

 The designs included here are fully redesigned and are different than those of the original event.